Brussels Sprout and Bacon Baked Pasta

-Brussels sprout and bacon baked pasta!
-With roasted brussels sprouts, crispy bacon and a creamy sauce made from greek yogurt!
+This brussels sprout and bacon baked pasta is the perfect fall or winter comfort food!
+With roasted brussels sprouts, crispy bacon and a creamy sauce made from greek yogurt, it’s fantastic served with a big salad.

 As soon as they start looking good again at my local grocery store, I start buying obnoxious amounts.